Hundreds of Aramark workers to strike outside South Philadelphia Sports Complex

 Aramark, which is headquartered in Philadelphia, provides food and beverage services at all three stadiums.

-Organizers said the picket lines will begin before dawn and are expected to grow throughout the day.
+Organizers said the picket lines would begin before dawn and were expected to grow throughout the day.

 Get top local stories in Philly delivered to you every morning.
 Sign up for NBC Philadelphia's News Headlines newsletter.